philsturgeon/phil.tech/source/2019-06-13-new-life-new-job.html.markdown

 A lot of 2018 was spent trying to figure out a good workflow for API specifications, as there was zero documentation there and nobody had a clue how anything worked.
-This lead to people building out new endpoints for every new client because they were scared to trey and use the old ones, which slowed down projects, and wasted significant amount of money.
+This lead to people [building out new endpoints](/blog/api-versioning-has-no-right-way) for every new client because they were scared to try and use the old ones, which slowed down projects, and wasted significant amount of money.

 The workflow had to cover prototyping, docs, mocks, contract testing, and after a lot of research, open-sourcing, and team-work, we [figured it